wikty/Notes/[Book] Natural Language Processing with Python/README.md

 	t2.evaluate(test_sents) # 准确率达80%以上

 ### Tagging Unknown Words 标注未登录词
 Our approach to tagging unknown words still uses backoff to a regular-expression tagger or a default tagger.
 These are unable to make use of context.
 Thus, if our tagger encountered the word blog, not seen during training, it would assign it the same tag, regardless of whether this word appeared in the context the blog or to blog.
-How can we do better with these unknown words, or out-of-vocabulary items?
+How can we do better with these **unknown words**, or **out-of-vocabulary items**?

 A useful method to tag unknown words based on context is to limit the vocabulary of a tagger to the most frequent n words, and to replace every other word with a special word UNK.